Silver Sable: Fictional character biography

 She later worked with Spider-Man to steal incriminating documents from a Maggia money launderer; soon after, she formed The Outlaws.
 An intelligence mission in Iraq resulted in the death of a Wild Pack member, and she denied compensation to the slain man's family due to his negligence.
 She devised an initiation test for the Prowler to join The Outlaws, while teaching him a lesson in humility in the process.
 She hired The Outlaws to retrieve a Symkarian nuclear device in England and to rescue the kidnapped daughter of a Canadian official.

 Sable's cordial diplomatic relationship with Doctor Doom once proved almost fatal when the annual dinner happened to fall on the time when Doctor Doom's castle had been overtaken by an alien impersonator during the Infinity War crisis.
 Although Silver noticed that the doppelgänger looked differently, she interpreted it as Doom's desires to change his look.
 During the dinner, Sable's driver was killed by Doom's robots and a human butler was killed by the doppelgänger himself.
 Sable protested the brutality and was attacked herself, leading to a chase throughout the castle.
 The Silver Sable International's soldier came to rescue her, despite Sandman himself also having been replaced by another doppelgänger.

-Silver has collaborated with various superheroes, including the aforementioned Spider-Man, the Punisher, Daredevil, Luke Cage, Venom, and Captain America.Sandman was a mercenary working for Silver Sable as part of her Wild Pack for a long time, heading The Intruders, the squad of superpowered mercenaries employed by Silver Sable International.
+Silver has collaborated with various superheroes, including the aforementioned Spider-Man, the Punisher, Daredevil, Luke Cage, Venom, and Captain America.
+Sandman was a mercenary working for Silver Sable as part of her Wild Pack for a long time, heading the Intruders, a squad of superpowered mercenaries employed by Silver Sable International.

 Later, Sable was hired to protect Professor Wolfgang Hessler holed up in the Symkarian monastery of St. Eboars.
 Wolfgang knew of a powerful genetic weapon and, attacked by guilt, was working on a neutralizing agent to give to the world so the weapon would be useless.
-For this mission, Silver Sable hired a new team formed by The Cat, Paladin, and what she thought was Nomad but turned out to be Madcap.
+For this mission, Silver Sable hired a new team formed by Shen Kuei, Paladin, and what she thought was Nomad but turned out to be Madcap.
 The group fought the Heroes for Hire, who had been hired to take the Professor.
 Sable's team had the upper hand until Deadpool freed his Heroes allies and Luke Cage turned out to be a traitor, sending the Professor off to the Master of the World.

-During the Shadowland storyline, Silver Sable ended up paired up with Misty Knight, Paladin, and Shroud when Daredevil's Hand ninjas secretly targeted members of the mafia.
+During the "Shadowland" storyline, Silver Sable ended up paired up with Misty Knight, Paladin, and Shroud when Daredevil's Hand ninjas secretly targeted members of the mafia.